-All fish, including Asian carp, shed DNA material into the environment through mucus and excrement.
+All fish, including invasive carp, shed DNA material into the environment through mucus and excrement.
 DNA floats on the water surface and accumulates in eddies and backwater areas.
 The presence of individual fish species can be detected by collecting water samples in those areas and filtering them in the lab for DNA.
-Specific Asian carp species can be identified using genetic markers that are unique to them.
+Specific invasive carp species can be identified using genetic markers that are unique to them.

 2) What do the recent eDNA findings on the St. Croix and Mississippi rivers indicate?

 A positive eDNA sample indicates that an organism of that species was in the area recently.
-DNA can originate from dead fish, or water containing Asian carp DNA may have been transported from other sources, such as bilge water.
+DNA can originate from dead fish, or water containing invasive carp DNA may have been transported from other sources, such as bilge water.